programmis/socket_chat/README.md

 _Settings_
 <pre>
 socketChat.socket_url = "You're server address : and port";
+socketChat.send_on_enter = "If this true, then all messages sending by press on enter key, ctrl+enter default" socketChat.recipient_id = 'Message recipient id, you can fill it before send messages';
 socketChat.room = "Chat room name";
 socketChat.hash = "You're secret hash for processing with UserProcessor";
 socketChat.user_typing_timeout = "For auto disable user typing status";